Khloé Kardashian And Best Friend Malika Haqq Pose With Stacks Of Money As Phones

 On Khloé’s birthday, Malika posted a loving birthday tribute to the Keeping Up With The Kardashians star on Instagram.
 She shared with fans how grateful she is for her best friend and their “20 years of wordless conversation.”

-Malika credits her best friend for showing her the meaning of love and the “art” of forgiveness, she even calls Khloé her sister thanking her for granting her a “niece,” True Thompson.
+Malika credits her best friend for showing her the meaning of love and the “art” of forgiveness, she even calls Khloé her sister, thanking her for granting her a “niece,” True Thompson.

-The pair’s friendship is over 20 years old, becoming friends as children.
-Khloé said Malika’s loyalty and love mean more to her than anything else and although “fame is fleeting” her BFF is here to stay.
+The pair’s friendship is over 20-years-old, as they first became friends as children.
+Khloé said Malika’s loyalty and love mean more to her than anything else, and although “fame is fleeting,” her BFF is here to stay.